Summary: Structural dimensions of the biopsychosocial model

 However, very little research has been published looking at the BPS model on a structural level.
 Structural is this sense refers to macro level (national and global) economic policies, corporate interests, legislation and associated institutions.
 In particular, the UK government’s welfare reform agenda and the associated interests of the academic-state-corporate nexus (Jonathan Rutherford’s term) are largely absent (at time of writing) from peer-reviewed journals.

 Tom Shakespeare et al.’s work present a notable exception in peer-reviewed literature, whilst Mo Stewart has perhaps written more than any other researcher in this area.
 Disability scholars and activists such as the late Debbie Jolly (co-founder of DPAC) and George Berger have also done much to highlight the socio-political underpinnings of the BPS model.
-Another great resource is the Centre for Welfare Reform which has published a number of reports in this field.
+Another great resource is the Centre for Welfare Reform which has published a number of reports in this field, and the Disability New Service which is mentioned later in this blogpost.

 This particular series of blogposts was an attempt to pull together information from various sources into a relatively succinct and coherent account of the socio-political and structural dimensions of the BPS model and the impact of this model and associated interests on chronically ill and disabled people.
 It focuses on myalgic encephalomyelitis / chronic fatigue syndrome (ME/CFS) as an example of broader chronic illness and disability matters.
 With the emergence of long Covid, and a strong possibility of a tidal wave of chronic illness and disability, the political underbelly of the BPS model should be of concern to everybody.
 This, particularly as it is evident that those complicit in the psychologisation, and thus medical neglect, of ME/CFS have now set their sights on long Covid.